Would you like to see the beautiful illuminated family Gospels of John and Eirene? Click here to see it.

 The Holy Child

 The Child Jesus has a round chubby face, with large prominent forehead and full chin.
 Grave black-violet eyes stare from dark hollows.
 Darkest auburn hair at the back of the head falls in short curls below the ears.
 Three tiny locks lie in the center of the brow.
-With a tender sense of colour, cubes are set in close precision as in the face of the Virgin.
+With a tender sense of color, cubes are set in close precision as in the face of the Virgin.
 Only the pale-pink tones of the stone here are softer, the range more restricted and the contrast less severe as in the actual fresher flesh of the child.

-Christ is dressed in a chiton and himation of tissue of gold, its high lights breaking into crests of silver-green.
+Christ is dressed in a chiton and himation of tissue of gold, its highlights breaking into crests of silver-green.
 He wears an undershirt of dark teal-blue (the same color is in His halo) silk that has been lined in white.
 Christ gives the Orthodox blessing and holds a parchment scroll of the Gospels.
 His head is surrounded by a cruciform nimbus outlined in pale silver-green; silvery limbs of the cross, in gold ground, set off the head in strong relief against stretches of blue.

 Here we do not find the simple, pervading, childlike character of the young Christ in the Vestibule panel, but a somewhat hypnotized being superposed on infancy in an effort, perhaps, to evoke a more dogmatic image of ageless divinity.

 Upwards from the ragged line of the mosaics at the level of the knee the figure of the Mother of God is well preserved.
-Her face and hands are but inconsiderably scarred by the loss of cubes; more seriously damaged by time is the Child's face, but happily His features are better preserved than John's.
+Her face and hands are slightly scarred by the loss of cubes; more seriously damaged by time is the Child's face, but happily His features are better preserved than John's.